-The stronger average-size red light devices will cost between 200 $ and 600 $, and deliver between 60 and 120W of pure LED lights.
+The stronger average-size red light devices will cost between $200 and $600 and deliver between 60W to 120W of pure LED lights.
 These more powerful red light devices are actually great as a first investment.
-Because of their light output, these average size red light therapy devices can also be used for penetrating deeper into the body’s tissue, for example to treat specific organs such as the thyroid.
+Because of their light output, these average-size red light therapy devices can also be used for penetrating deeper into the body’s tissue to treat specific organs such as the thyroid, for example.

-Some good medium sized units include:
+Some good medium-size units include:

-Half body red light therapy units cost between $700 $ and $3000, consuming up to a 1000 W of energy.
+Half-body red light therapy units cost between $700 and $3000—consuming up to a 1000W of energy.

-Lastly, the market also offers Full body red light therapy tanning beds.
+Lastly, the market also offers full-body red light therapy tanning beds.

 These are generally priced in excess of $15,000 with some brands selling their units up towards $100,000!

-Below I have listed possible Full Body Options:
+Below I have listed possible full-body options:

-A Full Body Red Light LED Tanning Bed by Mitogen Energy Medicine
+A Full–Body Red Light LED Tanning Bed by Mitogen Energy Medicine

-Though it may soon be possible to buy a second-hand tanning bed and equip it with appropriate red lights.
+Finally, it may soon be possible to buy a second-hand tanning bed and equip it with appropriate red lights.
 You will save some money with this DIY option, but you are still faced with the fact that a tanning bed takes up a lot of floor space!

-Many of the LED red light devices listed above can be hung on the wall, thereby not costing as much of your precious space as a tanning bed would (though you do only get exposure to one side of your body at a time.
+Many of the LED red light devices listed above can be hung on the wall, thereby not costing as much of your precious space as a tanning bed would (though you do only get exposure to one side of your body at a time).

 It depends.
 It depends on what you want from your device.
-There is a plethora of published papers showing the effectiveness of certain red light wavelengths to help the body.
+There are a plethora of published papers showing the effectiveness of certain red light wavelengths to help the body.
 I have created a guide that can help you find out what wavelengths are best for a particular problem HERE.

-But in the comprehensive meta-anaylsis on light therapy titled The Nuts and Bolts of Low-level Laser (Light) Therapy , the researchers stated:
+But in the comprehensive meta-analysis on light therapy titled 'The Nuts and Bolts of Low-Level Laser (Light) Therapy', the researchers stated: